david-hopper/xmr-pool-choice/README.md

 ### xmr-pool-choice
-Toolkit for helping to choose the right Monero minging pool based off of latency and decentralization of the network.
+Toolkit for helping to choose the right Monero mining pool based off of latency and decentralization of the network.
 Also, a json database containing the most recent accepted pool names, mining addresses, and live stats APIs is included.

 ### Requirements
 - Python 3